 Medicalchain also provides telemedicine options that give the doctor your medical records instantly.
 The group behind the project is also working on medical records being stored in wearables, for patients who aren’t able to use cellular devices or happen to be unconscious.

 The Medicalchain ICO launched today but it seems that, at time of reporting, their token portal is down.
 This could possibly be due to an influx of people on the site, given the fact that it’s the first date of launch.
-You can access it here, if you’d like to participate.
 There is no current end date for this ICO.

 Featured Image: Payroll